 EU pesticide policies are hair-raising: it is time to #DetoxEUAgriculture!
-The Good Food Good Farming movement called on the European institutions for pesticide-free agriculture, today, 27 October on Place du Luxembourg in Brussels.
+The Good Food Good Farming movement called on the European institutions for pesticide-free agriculture, on 27 October on Place du Luxembourg in Brussels.

 The EU is updating its regulation on the sustainable use of pesticides (SUR).
 But instead of paving the way for sustainable and toxic-free agriculture, the European Commission’s proposal contains only minor improvements with too many loopholes and misleading indicators.
 Pesticides are a major cause of biodiversity loss and a health risk for people, especially those working and living around farms.
 The EU must transition away from the current agricultural system that relies on harmful substances.